deepinv/deepinv/docs/source/contributing.rst

 If you want to contribute a new feature to the library, we encourage you to open an issue before submitting a pull request so its relevance can be discussed beforehand.
 Features that integrate the library will have to be maintained in the long run, so we may not to merge a feature if:

-- it does not fit well into the library or adds too much complexity
+- it does not fit well into the current scope of the library, hurts maintainability or adds too much code/architectural complexity
-- it does not perform well on benchmarks
+- it does not perform well on benchmarks compared to existing methods
 - it is not popular enough

 That said, these are not hard rules, and they should not stop you from suggesting a new feature.